 Ho Chi Minh – 3 nights

 Ho Chi Minh (also known as Saigon) is the cosmopolitan centre of Vietnam.
 It’s a large, diverse city with high end fashion, shopping malls and luxury hotels.
 However, it also has a traditional side and it’s a melting pot of cultures from around the world.
-You won’t find too many high-rise buildings and there’s plenty of market stalls, exciting places to eat and sights to see.
+You won’t find too many high-rise buildings and there’s plenty of food-rich market stalls to check out.

 The highlights of any trip to Ho Chi Minh have to be the Cu Chi Tunnel tour and Mekong Delta tour.
 Ho Chi Minh as an area is very humid and tropical and is surrounded by the mighty Mekong River, rice fields and marshland.
 We made sure to fit in both tours during our stay.
 The Cu Chi Tunnels tour was interesting and gave you an insight into the US-Vietnam war from a South Vietnamese point of view.
 You can crawl down inside the tunnels, look at weaponry and learn about how the Vietcong hid from allied troops.
 It was quite a tourist trap, which took the shine off it a bit, but still worth seeing nonetheless.

 The Mekong Delta tour on the other hand is a must-see!
 Ride down the mighty river in a small motorboat whilst a tour guide points out the main villages and explains life on the river.
 You’ll float through a big river market, UNESCO World Heritage mangrove site and lots of picturesque scenery.